 Michael Y. Scudder

-Litigation, Accounting and White Collar Crime
+Litigation, Accounting, and Government Enforcement and White Collar Crime

 Michael Y. Scudder, Jr. concentrates in commercial litigation, white collar crime, government investigations and accounting issues.
 Representative matters in which Mr. Scudder has been involved include:

 - Toyota Motor Corporation and Toyota Motor Sales, U.S.A., Inc. in the defense of individual and class action lawsuits arising from allegations of economic loss from alleged incidents of unintended acceleration complaints;